 Market & comparison education

-A practical note on What to check when App Store screenshots shapes your app decision for a moment of curiosity after reading a strong beauty claim online, written with realistic expectations and a specific next step.
+A practical note on Buyer criteria: App Store screenshots for a moment of curiosity after reading a strong beauty claim online, written with realistic expectations and a specific next step.

 Direct answer